MichaelFernandoKingLuise/Java-Based-Warnet-Management-System/README.md

 A Java-based internet cafe (warnet) management system, built with Apache Ant for automated builds.
-The project offers features for managing customer sessions and tracking usage, with a simple front-end prioritizing functionality
+The project offers features for managing customer sessions and tracking usage, with a simple front-end prioritizing functionality.